 RD: That is their Dukkha, not yours.
 They have a brain of judgement as you do, a model of the world much the same as yours, but different, based on their unique experiences.
 Are you offended by the yapping dog assaulting you with barks of threats?
-They do what they do and know not what they do.
-We’ve taught each other how to be judging machines, we share the delusion of the fragmented world, so don’t look those others as confirmation of the validity of your pain.
+They do what they do, and to paraphrase a very wise man, they know not what they do.
+We’ve taught each other how to be judging machines, we share the delusion of the fragmented world, so don’t look to those others as confirmation of the validity of your pain.
 Be their Uke (the person in Judo on which someone may practice), and in return, you get to be the tori (the person practicing the throw) sometimes, usually with someone else.
 Being the uke is a small price to may for getting to be the tori sometimes.
 You’ll never learn without the uke, and for the enlightened, the uke actually learns more.

 Me: I’ve been enlightened before, but I just get dragged back into the shit of the world.

 RD: Those old enlightenments were after horrendously stressful times, when there was nothing else to do but say WTF, go to that nice place beyond mad.
 With that kind of enlightenment, that temporary enlightenment, the judging is still there, all that your brain knows is still there.
 You have not emptied your cup to refill it with seeing the One, the Now, not the computations of your brain.
 Those ties in your brain will just drag back in the crap of the world.
 You are cutting all of those ties!
 Empty your cup of every drop so it can be filled with living the One.

 Me: But I need to pay my bills!!